-ADSL is the most widely available broadband in the UK and this does require a landline, but cable broadband, fibre optic or satellite may not need a landline.
-Read more about the options in our broadband guide.
+ADSL is the most widely available broadband in the UK and this does require a landline, but cable broadband, fibre optic or satellite may not.

-Even if you don't need a landline to get your internet, though, it's worth looking at the package offered by your provider - adding a home phone may not cost much, if anything, more, so consider whether including it is worth your while.
+Even if you don't need a landline to get your internet, though, it's worth looking at the package offered by your provider - adding a home phone may not cost any more, so consider whether including it is worth your while.

-You may also want to think about bundling a digital TV service with your broadband and/or phone package, rather than relying on different providers.
-Of course, with the growth of services such as Skype and the BBC iPlayer, you may decide that broadband alone can fulfil all your communication needs.
+You may also want to think about bundling a TV package with your broadband and/or phone package, rather than relying on different providers.
+Of course, with services such as Skype and the BBC iPlayer, you may decide that broadband alone can fulfil all your communication needs.